-1. Does your institution offer support for medical students interested in enacting a sustainability initiative?
-2 Yes, the institution offers grants available to medical students for students to enact sustainability initiatives.
-1 The medical school encourages sustainability QI projects (to fulfill clerkship or longitudinal requirements) and offers resources to help students succeed in these projects, but there is no student funding available.
-0 No, the institution does not offer opportunities or support for sustainability initiatives. e explanation: The University of Bristol runs the Green Apple Scheme, providing grants of £500-1,500 which is available year round.
-All students can apply (including medical students) and student involvement in projects is expected (although can collaborate with staff).
-The medical school has signposted to SusQI frameworks from CSH, however it is not compulsory for students to do a QI project during their degree.
-In terms of support for other initiatives, the medical school allowed students to attend the "Friday's for Future" climate strikes and with student-support, and did a Health & Climate
+Does your institution offer support for medical students interested in enacting a sustainability initiative?
+Yes, the institution offers grants available to medical students for students to enact sustainability initiatives.
+The medical school encourages sustainability QI projects (to fulfill clerkship or longitudinal requirements) and offers resources to help students succeed in these projects, but there is no student funding available.
+No, the institution does not offer opportunities or support for sustainability initiatives.
+Score explanation: Encouragement is present for sustainability initiatives, however no formal grants